Aloha! Thanks so much for stopping by my blog ^_^

 My name is Kathy and I was born and raised in Honolulu, Hawaii.
 I love to eat, I love to cook, I love everything about food.
 Especially food in Hawaii.

 This blog has been 15 (!) years in the making.
 I started a blog in 2004 called A Passion for Food.
-It was a personal food blog (an evolution of Xanga) for friends/family, documenting eats between Hawaii and NYC (where I was living).
+It was a personal food blog for friends/family, documenting eats between Hawaii and NYC (where I was living).
 In 2010 I changed the name of the blog to Kathy YL Chan.
-The content on the blog evolved from only food, to a mix of food and my work in the tea industry (more on that here).
+The content on the blog evolved from only food, to a mix of food and travel (I was a food/travel writer), and then to food and my work in the tea industry (more on that here).

 Over time the blog got “confused.”
 Some people expected to see blog posts about Hawaii food (my favorite thing in the world).
 Other people expected posts about my professional work in tea.
 It was stressful.
 The blog felt half-personal, half-professional, and not committed in either direction.